Cutter Setup

 Open a rib file to test the shader ie.

-Cutter will generated a rib file that references the compiled shader and lists its default parameter values.
-It will also add a number of Option "path" statements that will ensure your shaders, textures and rib archive directories will be searched by the renderer.
+Cutter will generated a rib file that references the compiled shader and its default parameter values.

 5